 Part of my interest in interdisciplinarity extends to Ph.D. funding, which originated from a fellowship in a Virginia Tech initiative called Interdisciplinary Graduate Education Program, or IGEP.
 My specific interest is in remote sensing technologies--satellites, Doppler radar, and areal photography--and the socialpolitical and ethical nature of its history and use today.
 Much of my work in this area includes the policy implications of emerging technologies.

-- What are the policy implications of using Doppler radar to identify tornado signatures as part of the Impact Based Warning initiative, for example
+- What are the policy implications of using Doppler radar to identify tornado signatures as part of the Impact Based Warning initiative?

 - How might participatory GIS and other crowd-sourced maps supplement and reveal gaps in official government maps?